 Urogynecology problems are often caused by pregnancy and childbirth, which can weaken the tissues that support your bladder and other pelvic organs and damage the nerves that control your bladder and bowel function.

-Nocturia – waking to urinate while sleeping
+Nocturia – waking more than once during the night to urinate

 Recurrent bladder infections – two or more bladder infections documented in a six- to 12-month period